sueddeutsche/editron/docs/doc-editron-editor.md

 #### HTML Attributes

-Your root _dom_-element is assigned the current json-pointer as html-attribute `[data-point=<json-pointer>]`.
+Your root _dom_-element is assigned the current _json-pointer_ as HTML-attribute `[data-point=<json-pointer>]`.
+The attribute _data-point_ enables querying the DOM-hierarchy for a match using this convention, and is utilized by other _editron_ services.
 If your choice of rendering overwrites this attribute, it is recommended to readd it on your own.
-The attribute _data-point_ enables querying the dom-hierarchy for a match using this convention, and is utilized by other Editron services. // TODO: Oder was meintest du mit integration? //

 In addtion to this data-point attribute on your root-element, an attribute `[data-id]=<json-pointer>` _should_ be placed to each html-input-form (_input_, _select_, _textarea_, etc) for the same reason.